With climate change and other environmental challenges looming large, will developing organic biofuels help reduce transportation emissions?

 One study that compared diesel with a soy-based biodiesel alternative found that the soy-based fuel produced 93 percent more energy and reduced greenhouse gas emissions by 41 percent.
 Evaluating the burning of biofuels versus fossil fuels often shows similar results.

 When looking at the wider picture though, it gets a bit more complicated.
-Biofuels have other environmental impacts too, namely those involved in growing the crops, including the use of land and inputs such as fertilizers, pesticides, water, and fuel used to power the processing and transportation of biofuel products.
+When developing biofuels, scientists have to consider other environmental impacts too, namely those involved in growing the crops, including the use of land and inputs such as fertilizers, pesticides, water, and fuel used to power the processing and transportation of biofuel products.